do-kevin/react-ssr-stream/README.md

-# react-ssr-stream
+# express-react-csr

-Learning how to run server-side React app on an express server
+Learning to make Express client-side render React app instead since a project would need more interactivity.